Like mice Dogs also really love peanut butter, which is starting to find it way into those shaped treats.

 When the Hawks won the Super Bowl, he turned the tables, showering his fans with Skittles from the victory parade.

 In the rest of the United States, cereal and doughnuts are popular breakfast foods.
 In Texas, however, particularly parts south of the Dallas/Ft.
 Worth area, breakfast tacos (soft flour or corn tortillas filled with savory fillings such as potatoes scrambled with eggs or refried beans and melted cheese) are a beloved breakfast food that people can't get enough of.

-Leopards are known to be very fond of dog, although other sources say impala is their favorite.
+Leopards are known to be very fond of dog, although other sources say impala (the animal, not the car) is their favorite.